 What’s Real And What’s Fake?

 Social media, email, and newspapers are filled with stories that look real and seem legitimate.
 But they later turn out to be incorrect, contain bad information, or are out of context.
 In some cases, it’s just a way to drive traffic to websites.
 Everyone seems to be accusing each other of fake news, and late night television hosts and comedians have had their plates full with what is and isn’t news.

 It is easy to get caught up in the hype and frustration of current events, trending news, and political banter.
 For some, it seems the whole topic has turned into a sport.
-The New York Times wrote an article, As Fake News Spreads Lies, More Readers Shrug at the Truth, and observed:
+The New York Times wrote an article, “As Fake News Spreads Lies, More Readers Shrug at the Truth.”
+They observed:

 The larger problem, experts say, is less extreme but more insidious.
 Fake news and the proliferation of raw opinion that passes for news is creating confusion, punching holes in what is true, causing a kind of fun-house effect that leaves the reader doubting everything, including real news.

 That has pushed up the political temperature and increased polarization.
 No longer burdened with wrestling with the possibility that they might be wrong, people on the right and the left have become more entrenched in their positions, experts say.
 In interviews, people said they felt more empowered, more attached to their own side and less inclined to listen to the other.
-Polarization is fun, like cheering a goal for the home team. – New York Times, December 6, 2106
+Polarization is fun, like cheering a goal for the home team. – The New York Times, December 6, 2016